-As employment law attorneys in SC, we advise employers regarding employee background checks.
+As labor attorneys in South Carolina, we advise employers regarding employee background checks.
 It has become commonplace for employers to require prospective employees to submit to various forms of background checks prior to making an offer of employment or as a condition of continued employment.
 While it is not illegal for an employer to collect details on the work, education, employment, criminal, or financial history of prospective or current employees, employers must be sure to comply with federal laws that protect people from discrimination and with the Fair Credit Reporting Act (FRCA).
 In this article, we explain what an employer needs to know about employee background checks.

 Before Requesting a Background Check